hannabanana96/MPDR_Project/_pages/raspPi_setup.md

 This includes rviz (a data visualization tool) which will come in handy for testing and debugging.

 Proceed to [ROS Tutorials](http://wiki.ros.org/ROS/Tutorials) to setup a catkin_ws - the location of where all the ROS packages and source code.
 Complete the first tutorial: [Installing and Configuring Your ROS Environment](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment).
 I also recommend spending time with the Beginning Level tutorials located on the [ROS Tutorials](http://wiki.ros.org/ROS/Tutorials) page to become accustom to ROS.
 It is a steep learning curve, but will eventually make one's life easier.

+# Rasp Pi -> Motor Controller (UART)
+The Rasp Pi 4 has six UART (RX/TX) ports to choose from ([raspberrypi.org info](https://www.raspberrypi.org/documentation/configuration/uart.md)).
+For our purposes, I chose UART2 which is not natively activited.
+We can activate UART2 by doing the following:
+`sudo vi /boot/firmware/usercfg.txt` \
+And add: `dtoverlay=UART2,<specify baudrate>` \
+Then reboot. \
+*The baudrate is going to dependent on what you specify in your code and on the motor controller hardware via the dipswitches ([see motor controller datasheet](https://github.com/hannabanana96/MRPD_Masters/blob/main/smartdriveduo-smart-dual-channel-30a-motor-driver-datasheet.pdf))

+To make sure the new UART port is open: `python3 -m serial.tools.list_ports`, you should see an additional tty/AMA0 (I think)

+# Rasp Pi -> Wheel Encoders (SPI)
+Serial Peripheral Interface (SPI) is not natively actived on the Rasp Pi 4, which has up to 6 SPI ports.
+For our purposes, I chose SPI0.
+To activate SPI do the following:
+`sudo vi /boot/firmware/usercfg.txt` \
+And add: `dtparam=spi=on`
+Then reboot.

+This automatically addes two chip select lines (by default you can run two devices on this SPI line).
+Next, check that your user has permissions to access the the SPI ports: `ls -l /dev/spi*` Need to finish this, add a picture